 There are no supporting pillars coming down from the stand's roof and so your view from anywhere inside is perfectly clear.

-A large television screen is based in the northwest corner, and there are a couple of blocks of seating in the northeast corner which are considered part of the Sir Elton John Stand.
+Two red seating blocks and 'The Grill', are based in the northwest corner, and there are a couple of blocks of red seating in the northeast corner which are considered part of the Sir Elton John Stand.

-Away fans are placed behind the goal, on the east side of the Vicarage Road Stand.
+Away fans are placed behind the goal, on the east side of the Vicarage Road Stand (blocks 1 and 2).